-While ACL surgery typically allows a high percentage of athletes to return to their prior level of activity, there are nuances created by associated injuries that require appropriate treatment in conjunction with modern ACL surgery.
+ACL surgery typically allows a high percentage of athletes to return to their prior level of activity.
+However, there are nuances created by associated injuries that require appropriate treatment in conjunction with modern ACL surgery.
 Injuries to the meniscus as well as subtle injuries to other surrounding knee ligaments can occur in the setting of an ACL injury.
-Unfortunately, these can be overlooked and failure to address these less obvious injuries appropriately can make the difference in joining the 95% of patients who return to sport and the 5% who don’t.
+Unfortunately, these can be overlooked and failure to address these less obvious injuries appropriately can make the difference in joining the 90% plus of patients who return to sport and the 10% who don’t.
 Often an afterthought in ACL surgery, meniscus tears are frequently treated with partial removal where the main focus is treating the ACL.
 At MCO, knee joint preservation is of paramount importance and we are aggressive about repairing and retaining meniscal tissue where appropriate.
-With the extensive experience we have at MCO, we are always looking at each individual case to ensure that each injury’s nuances are both recognized and treated appropriately.
+Our physicians are always looking at each individual case to ensure that each injury’s nuances are both recognized and treated appropriately.

 ACL surgery is done as an outpatient and a brace may be worn for several weeks.
 Physical therapy starts immediately and is as important as the surgery.
 Recovery can be rigorous but we guide you through the entire process until we are certain that you have returned to your activities.
 In the rare case that return to activity is delayed, we will aggressively address any anomalies that slow your recovery.
 Current recommendations are a 6-8 month recovery period prior to return to high-level athletics.